kyoheiu/felix/README_crates.md

 - New configuration: You can now use the full width of terminal by setting `use_full_width` to true (false by default).
 I hope this wil lead to a better user experience. *For those who use <=0.6.0, felix can work without replacing config.toml because `use_full_width` is an option.*

 v0.6.0 (2022-04-13)
 - New command: If you have [zoxide](https://github.com/ajeetdsouza/zoxide) installed, `:z <keyword>` lets you jump to a directory that matches the keyword!
-For more details, see Usage.
+For more details, see Key Manual.

 ## Status